 Neither of those motorcycles is a “peak power-first” sportbike, so the liquid-cooled versions weren’t necessarily optimising for max power at all times.
 But it’s still illustrative.

 But you can still produce a lot of torque with an air-cooled engine.
-In fact, some of the biggest, torquiest engines in production are liquid-cooled.
+In fact, some of the biggest, torquiest engines in production are air-cooled.
 Not just from Harley-Davidson — the 2020+ BMW R 18 is also an air-cooled torque monster.

 So you could look at it another way and say “liquid cooling helps you rev higher”.
 Do you want to rev higher?
 If not, then air cooling might hold an advantage for you.